miwipe/ngsLCA/README.md

 ## Finding resource files for program from NCBI
 ## Running ngsLCA

-# Processing and visualizing results using ngsLCA_interpret.R
+# Visualizing results using ngsLCA_interpret.R

-This R script processes and visualizes outputs from ngsLCA Developed and tested in R version 3.6.1 under unix Please report bugs and/or suggestions to ycwang@bio.ku.dk or wyc661217@gmail.com
+This R script processes and visualizes outputs from ngsLCA

+Developed and tested in R version 3.6.1 under unix

+Please report bugs and/or suggestions to ycwang@bio.ku.dk or wyc661217@gmail.com

 ### As inputing, this script requires all lca files (*.lca) copied into a working directory